 Par Hällstrom’s largest current project is a monograph on world trade law, in particular the WTO.

 Mark Klamberg has three ongoing projects, namely one on the The UN Security Council and State Actions, investigation and prosecution of international crimes in Scandinavia and a commentary on international criminal law (CLICC).

 David Langlet is conducting a research project on the regulation of cross-border pipelines.
 In 2013 he will also work on issues of sustainability and trade, specifically on WTO rules relating to export quotas and tariffs in relation to environmental concerns in export restrictions on industrial minerals and rare earths.

 Maria Sjöholm’s current research is concerned with how the European Court of Human Rights and the Inter-American Commission and Court of Human Rights have interpreted provisions relevant to women’s rights in the European Convention and the American Convention on Human rättigheter.

 Pål Wrange is finishing a book on “transitional justice” (transitional justice) in Uganda.
-His next project, on non-state actors and the use of force, which is financed by the Bank of Sweden Tercentenary Fund.
+His next project, on non-state actors and the use of force, is financed by the Bank of Sweden Tercentenary Fund.

 Ongoing research projects

 – Non-State Actors and the Development of International Environmental Law: A Note on the Role of the CEDE

 – A UN Specialized Agency for the Environment

 – Investigation and prosecution of international crimes in Scandinavia